PNNL-CompBio/Snekmer/docs/source/getting_started/install.rst

 The package should now be ready to use!

-Note that the instructions above can be replicated, subsituting ``mamba`` for ``conda``, for users who wish to use Conda to manage installation.
+Note that the instructions above can be replicated, substituting ``mamba`` for ``conda``, for users who wish to use Conda to manage installation.

 Troubleshooting Notes